markjprice/web-dev-net9/docs/errata/errata.md

 ```

 And remember to check if a newer package version has been released.
 For example, the `Microsoft.NET.Test.Sdk` package is already now `17.12.0`, so I updated the solution code in the book's GitHub repository.

+# Page 19 - Making good use of the GitHub repository for this book

+> Thanks to [JohnMaz1031](https://github.com/JohnMaz1031) for raising [this issue on September 13, 2025](https://github.com/markjprice/web-dev-net9/issues/66).

+The **Good Practice** box has an invalid link that ends with a double file extension `.md.md`: https://github.com/markjprice/web-dev-net9/blob/main/docs/errata/README.md.md.
+It should be: https://github.com/markjprice/web-dev-net9/blob/main/docs/errata/README.md

 # Page 23 - Installing Docker and the Azure SQL Edge container image